 As a rule of thumb, though, always consult your doctor before taking any forms of medication.
 Anything could have negative results for your unborn child.
 So better safe than sorry in my opinion.

+When it comes to quality, natural treatments, evening primrose oil stands at the forefront.
 I think the long list of effective treatments that evening primrose oil acts as speaks for itself when it comes to proving the oil’s validity as a medicinal treatment.
-When it comes to ADD/ADHD in specific, it’s always worthwhile to at least try a few natural products or treatments before trying a chemical product.
+Sure, regular treatments and medicines are also legitimate options, but evening primrose oil can solve a variety of woes.
+When it comes to ADD/ADHD in specific, it’s always worthwhile to at least try a few natural products or treatments before turning to a chemical product.

-But the list of benefits go on and on.
-It can help strengthen and repair your hair and skin due to its high levels of vitamins and nutrients.
-And when used as a skin toner it can do wonders for your acne.
+But the list of benefits goes on and on.
+Evening primrose oil can help strengthen and repair your hair and skin due to its high levels of vitamins and nutrients.
+It can even help to prevent hair loss.
+And when used as a skin toner, evening primrose oil can do wonders for your acne.
 You can consider using it to help with pregnancy, but do be careful.
 It’s best not to take risks when it comes to the health of your child.
 So always make sure to consult a doctor first.